waterlandlab/CluBCpG/docs/source/intro.rst

 pip install
 -------------

-ClubCpG is not yet deposited onto PyPi, but can still be installed using pip.
 These steps will install CluBCpG.

 ..
 NOTE::
     While optional, it is **highly recommended** to install CluBCpG in a virtual environment.